OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/rmv.md

 ---
 title: rmv
-description: The 'rmv' documentation page explains how to use the Python command line tool for removing similar tickers.
+description: "The 'rmv' documentation page explains how to use the Python command line" tool for removing similar tickers.
 It provides a detailed description of parameters, including optional choices and default values.
 keywords: